m0khi/vim-sublime/README.md

 # Limo

-A ready to use minimal Vim (Sublime Text -like) .vimrc configuration
+A ready to use Vim (Sublime Text -like AND MORE) .vimrc configuration and set of Plugins

 ## Installation